 5 Questions: Christian Becker

-Christian P. Becker is a respiratory therapist with over 40 years of experience in all phases of cardiopulmonary care and chronic cardiopulmonary disease management.
-He has created and implemented Cardiopulmonary Rehabilitation Programs for inpatient and outpatient settings in hospitals, skilled nursing facilities and outpatient centers.
+Christian P. Becker, MSRT, RRT is a respiratory therapist with more than 40 years of experience in all phases of cardiopulmonary care and chronic cardiopulmonary disease management.
+He has created and implemented cardiopulmonary rehabilitation programs for inpatient and outpatient settings in hospitals, skilled nursing facilities and outpatient centers.
 He has also developed smoking cessation and cardiopulmonary disease-specific support groups for the community.

 What is the biggest challenge you face in improving the lives of people with COPD?